 She joins us from the International School of Photonics of the Cochin University of Science and Technology, India She did her Master thesis project at the Raman Research Institute in Bangalore, India.

-Pandora joined us in September 2020 to work on Magneto-Optic Trapping and fluorescence imaging.
+Pandora joined us in September 2020 to work on a novel type of double-compensated spectroscopy.

 She did her undergraduate studies at the University of Crete in the Physics department.